 Our solicitors have considerable experience of cycling accident claims arising from collisions that could have been avoided.
 Some of the questions we’re frequently asked include:

-As a cyclist, you’re more vulnerable to injury on the road and will no doubt take a number of defensive strategies while out and about.
+As a cyclist, you’re more vulnerable to injury on the road and will no doubt take a lot of care while out and about.
 However, sometimes no amount of safety precautions can protect you from a reckless driver or poorly maintained roads.

 The most common causes of collisions that our lawyers deal with are when a motorist: